 At this time, there are no scientific studies showing any health benefits of RMBD.
 However, numerous studies show that there are health risks for an animal eating an RMBD, ranging from nutritional deficiencies or toxicities, risks from ingestion of bones, and hyperthyroidism.
 In addition to these risks, recent scientific studies have shown that nearly all RMBD (whether commercial or home-made) are contaminated with bacteria, as with any type of unprocessed raw meat.Cummings’ school of veterinary medicine – Link to pdf

 Harmful bacteria like E. Coli, Legionella, and Salmonella pose a serious risk, not only to your cat, but also to the people living with him or her.
 Multiple studies have shown that cats who eat raw meat can spread harmful bacteria through their feces.

 Bones pose another potential threat to felines: small and sharp fragments can cause internal bleeding, infections, obstructions, and other injuries when moving through the digestive system.

-For those who are on a budget, one of the more important aspects of raw diets is the costs involved.
-Depending on the quality of the meat that you buy, it can get a lot more expensive than packaged foods.
-However, nutrients are more densely packed in raw food, meaning you will actually need less volume.
+For those who are on a budget, one of the more daunting aspects of raw diets is their price.
+Depending on the quality of the meat that you buy, your recurring costs for cat food may increase two-fold when compared to processed foods.
+However, this is slightly offset by the fact that raw food tends to be more densely packed with nutrients.

 3. You have to commit